-I. The Serve for Education - Kickoff in the Towne Meeting/Spring Service Project
+I. The Serve for Education - Spring Service Project

 The Serve for Education fundraiser has developed out of the Race for Education.
 The basic structure of this fundraiser remains the same except for the change from having students run for one-hour to doing a school-wide service project in the community.
 It requires very little time from each family but has a proven track record for big results.
 Catch the vision!